5a5a8/Python_Practice_Projects/README.md

 A program written to call the GoSweetSpot API to create shipping labels.

 ## HamRadioLog
-Logbook for amateur radio operators
+Logbook for amateur radio operators.

 ## HashCrack
-For cracking hashes using brute force or dictionary
+For cracking hashes using brute force or dictionary.

+## PassMan
+A password manager using bcrypt/Fernet, which can also check for breached passwords.

 ## PyBenford
-Checks if a given data set matches Benford's law
+Checks if a given data set matches Benford's law.

 ## PyTOTP
-TOTP passcode generator written to learn more about TOTP
+TOTP passcode generator written to learn more about TOTP.